wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/7-perform-device-actions.md

    [ ![Microsoft Endpoint Manager - Device overview](../media/set-up-tenant-attach-using-confirmation-manager-03.png) ](../media/set-up-tenant-attach-using-confirmation-manager-03.png#lightbox)

    After selecting to run a device action, you'll see a status message in the **Device actions status** table.
-Once the device actions is finished syncing, the status message will show as **Complete**.
+Once the device action is finished syncing, the status message will show as **Complete**.
 If an error occurs, you'll see a message in the **Error** column.
-If a device action completes with out error, you'll have confirmed your policies are in sync and all apps are functioning correctly.
+If a device action completes with out error, you'll have confirmed that the device action is running correctly.